-Not all financial institutions and banks are the same, but their intranets can follow similar patterns.
-It’s far from being a case of “one size fits all”, but rather that all financial intranets share the same goal of being user-friendly and easy to navigate, while delivering value for money.
+Not all financial institutions and banks are the same, but their intranet banking software can follow similar patterns.
+It’s far from being a case of “one size fits all”, but that all financial intranets share the same goal of being user-friendly and easy to navigate, while delivering value for money.

-While every company and organisation requires an intranet that’s tailored to its particular needs and culture, some patterns emerge in terms of the general needs of banks and other financial institutions.
+While every company and organisation require an intranet that’s tailored to its needs and culture, some patterns emerge in terms of the general needs of banks and other financial institutions.

 Focus on staff who deal directly with customers